Fewer systemic ARRs

 †Systemic ARRs causing severe reactions included hypoxia, dyspnea, hypertension, and tachycardia.
 Other signs and symptoms of systemic ARRs may include respiratory symptoms, such as bronchospasm, nasal congestion, cough, throat irritation, allergic rhinitis, and wheezing, as well as anaphylactic reaction, pyrexia, chest pain, pruritus, chills, vomiting, nausea, and hypotension.1

-- The median time to onset of systemic ARRs following an injection of DARZALEX FASPRO® was 3.7 hours (range: 9 minutes to 3.5 days).
+- The median time to onset of systemic ARRs following an injection of DARZALEX FASPRO® was 3.2 hours (range: 9 minutes to 3.5 days).
 The majority of systemic ARRs occurred on the day of treatment.
-Delayed systemic ARRs, those occurring after the day of administration, have occurred in less than 1% of patients
+Delayed systemic ARRs, those occurring after the day of administration, have occurred in 1% of patients

-- The incidence of any grade systemic ARRs was 10% with the first injection of DARZALEX FASPRO® at Week 1, 0.2% with the second injection at Week 2, and cumulatively 0.8% with subsequent injections
+- The incidence of any grade systemic ARRs was 8% with the first injection of DARZALEX FASPRO®, 0.4% with the second injection, and cumulatively 1% with subsequent injections

 - In this pooled safety population, injection-site reactions occurred in 8% of patients, including Grade 2 reactions in 0.6%.
 The most frequent (>1%) injection-site reaction was injection site erythema